 Input Description .COE ASCII data file.
 Defines the coefficient values for FIR Filters and initialization values for Memory modules.
-See \$XILINX/coregen/data for sample .COE files. .xco CORE Generator file containing the parameters used to specify the parameters for regenerating a CORE and can also be used as a logfile to determine the settings used to generate a particular CORE.
-This file is also generated by the CORE Generator System along with any CORE that it creates in the current project directory.
+See \$XILINX/coregen/data for sample .COE files. .XCO CORE Generator file containing the parameters used for regenerating a CORE.
+It can also be used as a logfile to determine the settings used to generate a particular CORE.
+This file is generated by the CORE Generator System along with any CORE that it creates in the current project directory.
 For details on the .xco file refer to the Using the CORE Generator System chapter in this user guide.

 Output Description .EDN EDIF Implementation Netlist for the CORE.
-Describes how the CORE is implemented and is used as input to the Xilinx Implementation Tools. .VEO Verilog Template file.
-The components in this file can be used as a guide to creating the core's Verilog instanti- ation and its Verilog behavioral netlist.
+Describes how the CORE is to be implemented.
+Used as input to the Xilinx Implementation Tools. .VEO Verilog Template file.
+The components in this file can be used as a guide to creating the core's Verilog instantia- tion and its Verilog behavioral netlist.
 For more details refer to the section on get_models in Chapter 4 of this manual. .VHO VHDL Template file.
 The components in this file can be used as a guide to creating the CORE's VHDL instantia- tion and its VHDL behavioral simulation reference.
-For more details, refer to the section on get_models in Chapter 4 of this manual.
+For more details, refer to the section on get_models in Chapter 4 of this manual. .XCO CORE Generator file containing the parameters used for generating a customized COR gGenerated by the CORE Generator System when creating a CORE.

 Output Description .EDN EDIF Implementation Netlist for the CORE.
-Describes how the CORE is implemented and is used as input to the Xilinx Implementation Tools. .XCO CORE Generator file containing the parameters used for generating a customized CORE.
-Maybe created manually by the user, but this file is also generated by the CORE Generator System, when first creating a CORE. .MIF Memory Initialization File which is automatically generated by the CORE Generator System for Virtex Block RAM modules, only when an HDL simulation flow is specified.
-A MIF data file is used to support HDL functional simulation of Block RAM modules.
+Describes how the CORE is to be implemented.
+Used as input to the Xilinx Implementation Tools. .MIF Memory Initialization File which is automatically generated by the CORE Generator System for Virtex Block RAM modules when an HDL simulation flow is specified.
+A MIF data file is used to specify the initializa- tion values for the Block RAM modules during HDL functional simulation.
 To generate a MIF file you must direct CORE Generator System to generate an EDIF Implementation Netlist and specify either a Verilog or a VHDL Behavioral Simula- tion output. vllink.log Log file created by the VLLINK script when a Viewlogic Schematic Design Flow is selected from the Project Option menu.
-This file records the operations and status of the various function calls used to create a Viewlogic symbol and WIR file for core simulation.
+This file records the operations and status of the various function calls used to create a Viewlogic symbol and WIR file for functional simula- tion.